-The controlled injection of liquified and gaseous Carbon Dioxide is introduced into the well under confined conditions to remove mineral incrustation (iron, manganese and calcium), as well as iron related, sulfate reducing and slime forming bacteria and physical plugging from silts, sands and clays.
+An injection of liquified and gaseous carbon dioxide is placed into the well, removing mineral incrustation, as well as iron-related, sulfate-reducing, and slime forming bacteria and physical plugging.

 Pros

-Effective at removing mineral incrustation, biological fouling and physical plugging in both open hole and screened wells with a wide variety of construction characteristics and materials.
-Extensive geological formation penetration.
-100% Green and environmentally sound with no adverse chemical waste stream.
+Effective at removing mineral incrustation, biological fouling, and physical plugging.
+It’s 100% green and environmentally friendly with no adverse chemical waste stream.

 Cons